carloscfgos1980/ZTM-Complete_Node_Course/07.Testing API/nasa-project/README.md

 4. write scrip in root package.json to run test in client and server:
    "test": "npm test --prefix server && npm test --prefix client"

+- there 2 approaches how to build the file and folders for testing:

+1. Create a folder name **test** that will contain all the codes for our application
+2. Create a file alongside the codes we want to test, for example, we can name it <launches.test.js> or <launches.spec.js>.
+Jest will recognize both format.
+In our application we keep out testing alongside the codes we are testing!

 N: Website documentation for testing (jest): https://jestjs.io